-This Easy Kale Soup with Echinacea is filled with immunity-boosting ingredients.
+This Easy Kale and Bean Soup is filled with immunity-boosting ingredients, such as a few drops of echinacea.
 It is a creamy and thick vegan soup that is delicious with crusty bread or any of your favorite toppings.

 I’ve partnered with Sprouts on this recipe for Easy Kale Soup with Echinacea.
 All opinions herein are my own.
 Thank you for supporting the brands that keep this blog spinning.

 This Easy Kale and Bean Soup is a creamy, thick, and hearty dairy-free soup.
 It is a healthy soup recipe that is packed full of nutritious ingredients and spiked with echinacea.

 And it is so easy to make.
 It is a delicious dish that can be enjoyed with some crusty bread or spiced roti.